Smokefree Tangata Beats is made up of many parts in order to find our overall national winning acts.

 For Smokefree Tangata Beats - participants must incorporate Te Reo Māori or a Pasifika language, instruments, dance or movement in their overall performance.

-Check out the 'Kaupapa Smokefree Tangata Beats' info in the section below in How It Works for more info.
+Check out the 'SFTB Kaupapa' info in the section below in How It Works for more info.

 If you have any questions about your eligibility after reading the Terms and Conditions (link here), flick us an email to help@smokefreerockquest.co.nz